These sour dough baguettes are full of flavor with an incredible chew. They’re easy to make and will not disappoint!

 I decided to use the starter using the Sourdough Baguette recipe from the King Arthur Flour site as a starting point.
 A tip on the site indicated that the full amount of yeast should be used if the recipe was cut in half.
 I was a bit leery of this, but the result was great!

 Normally, I use my bread machine on the dough cycle to knead the dough.
 I was concerned, however, that there was too much dough for my little machine.
 (Mine produces one-pound loaves.)
 Therefore, I used the stand mixer to knead the dough.

-Once I had finished the kneading was finished, I transferred the dough to a bowl that had been oiled and covered it with plastic wrap for the first rise.
+Once the kneading was finished, I transferred the baguette dough to a bowl that had been oiled and covered it with plastic wrap for the first rise.
 I always use my electric oven for the rising stage when making bread.
 To do this, I turn the oven on for one minute and 45 seconds to bring the temperature up just a bit, and then turn it off.

 If you like sourdough, but don’t want to use the King Arthur sourdough starter, you should try making your own like my amazing sourdough starter.
 Once you’ve made the starter, you should try this sourdough bread.
 It’s as good as it is beautiful!

 - 1/2 cup plus 3 Tablespoons (5-ounces) of lukewarm filtered water

 - 1 egg yolk lightly beaten with 1 Tablespoon water for glaze optional

 - In a large bowl, combine the water, starter, and 1 cup of the flour, mixing until smooth.
 Stir in the salt, sugar, and yeast; then add the additional 1 cup of flour.Stir until the dough pulls away from the sides of the bowl, adding only enough additional flour as necessary; a slack (sticky) dough makes a light loaf.